zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.vector"></a>
 ## `tunnel.Vector` ##

-`tunnel.Vector` is class that can represent an array, a queue or a stack.
+`tunnel.Vector` is a class that can represent an array, a queue or a stack.
 It has synchronous methods that wait for space or data availability, and asynchronous methods that returns immediately if no space or data available.

 The underlying storage is based on the `tds.Vec` class, with the additional mechanism of enforced share-serialization on values (not on indices since they are just numbers).
 Such enforcement has the following two advantages